A menstrual cup buyer’s guide for newbies and pros alike

 The color of your period cup has no effect on performance but if you don’t want one that is pink or purple or some sort of pastel, you have options.
 There are clear cups and darker colored cups on the market.
 PS: Clear or lighter colored cups do have a tendency to stain from period blood, so if you’re worried about that, go for a darker cup color.

 If you do choose a lighter-colored cup, keep your cup squeaky clean to prevent staining.

-While it’s unlikely that a menstrual cup would dislodge your IUD, it is a possibility, and there have been several reported cases of IUD displacement associated with menstrual cup removal.
-In most cases, this has to do with user error (i.e. removing a cup forcefully without first “breaking the seal” to eliminate suction).
+While it’s unlikely that a menstrual cup would dislodge your IUD, it is a possibility, and there have been several reported cases of IUD displacement along with a higher IUD expulsion rate that might be associated with menstrual cup removal.
+2 In most cases, this has to do with user error (i.e. removing a cup forcefully without first “breaking the seal” to eliminate suction).

-No matter which menstrual cup brand you’re leaning towards, always talk to your healthcare provider or OB-GYN before using a cup if you have an IUD.
+No matter which menstrual cup brand you’re leaning towards, always talk to your healthcare provider or OB-GYN before using a cup if you have an IUD as a birth control method.
 They’ll be able to give you informed advice around your IUD’s positioning, including the length of your strings.
 They may also be able to trim your strings down to lessen your chances of accidental displacement.

 Learn more about using a menstrual cup with an IUD in this blog post.